effekt-lang/effekt-website/docs/concepts/effect-safety.md

 def div(n: Double, m: Double): Double / { Exc } =
   if (m == 0.0) do raise("Division by zero") else n / m
 ```
-While the left component of the return type (that is, `Int`) is the type of values returned by
+While the left component of the return type (that is, `Double`) is the type of values returned by
 `div`, its right component (that is, `{ Exc }`)
 describes the _set_ of effects that need to be handled by callers of `div`.